Troubled building burns, killing three

 He added, “The situation got bad but the truth is these people just didn’t want to leave.”

-Councilman Danny Dromm (D-Jackson Heights) said his hearts goes out to the residents of the building.
+Councilman Danny Dromm (D-Jackson Heights) said his heart goes out to the residents of the building.

 “It is outrageous that the property owner raked up $217,000 in fines for illegally subdividing most of the property and reportedly ignored a partial vacate order,” he said in a statement.
 “Elmhurst has been plagued by unscrupulous landlords who habitually flout the law to fatten their wallets.”